Mitzythecat/PaperSpigot-1.7/README.md

-# IPVP PaperSpigot 1.7 Fork #
+# IPVP PaperSpigot 1.7 Fork by Noksio #
 <p>This is the primary repository for the IPVP PaperSpigot 1.7.10 software.
 PaperSpigot is a high performance
 Spigot fork that aims to fix gameplay and mechanics inconsistencies.
 PaperSpigot 1.7.10 is no longer a supported software by their development team; please do not bug them to fix any issues for you.
-You are free to submit issues via the Issue tracker on GitHub, we will aim to fix or add any issues you come across.</p>
+You are free to submit issues via the Issue tracker on GitHub, we will aim to fix or add any issues you come across.

+This paper fix unfixed 1.7 minecraft bugs</p>

 ## Installation Instructions ##
 Install our customized version of PaperSpigot via 3 easy steps: